rjjrbatarao/MikroDev/README.md

 ### Installing
 ```
 Simply download this repo and install on arduino ide
-Upload the firmware included on bin folder, use freematics arduino builder to upload firmware
+Upload the firmware included on bin folder, use Freematics arduino builder to upload firmware
 ```
 ### Connection
 Arduino tx -> esp rx